SDA-SE/sda-spring-boot-commons/docs/migration-2-to-3.md

 Please note that Wiremock repackaged `javax` classes.
 They will be available in tests but should not be used in your code.

+## Feign Clients with JAX-RS

+If Feign Clients are declared with JAX-RS annotations like `@POST` and the `feign.jaxrs2.JAXRS2Contract` configuration, it must be changed

+- to Jakarta annotations and the `feign.jaxrs.JakartaContract` configuration
+- or to Spring Boot annotations.

 ## Tracing